frifster/yougene/README.md

 For full license terms, see the [LICENSE](LICENSE) file.

-For commercial licensing inquiries, please contact: [Your Contact Information]
+For commercial licensing inquiries, please contact: avilaeugeneb@gmail.com

 ## Acknowledgments